-If you have a tenant in your property for long enough it is inevitable that repairs will need to be handled upon their move out.
-You might be wondering if a tenant breaks something who pays?
+If you have a resident in your property for long enough it is inevitable that repairs will need to be handled upon their move out.
+You might be wondering if a resident breaks something who pays?
 Thankfully, we’re here to help you uncover that answer.

-When it comes to handling tenant repairs, it’s best to look at it from a specific scenario.
-For example, what happens if your tenant breaks your air conditioner and the reason that the air conditioner is broken is that the tenant didn’t change the air filter?
+When it comes to handling resident repairs, it’s best to look at it from a specific scenario.
+For example, what happens if your resident breaks your air conditioner and the reason that the air conditioner is broken is that the resident didn’t change the air filter?

 Let’s talk about that for a second and what you need to do as a landlord.